-Professional development is a process of continuous growth, through involvement in programs, services, and activities designed to enable teachers, both individually and collectively, to learn and grow professionally in order to enhance teaching and learning.
-(BCTF definition of Pro-D)
+Professional development is a process of continuous growth, through involvement in programs, services, and activities designed to enable teachers, both individually and collectively, to enhance professional practice.
+(BCTF – 00 AGM p.15 June 06 RA , p.
+8)

 Professional Development assists teachers in

 - Building and strengthening themselves as a body of professional teachers.

 - Developing, revising, and implementing educational theories that can be applied to the practice of teaching.